smol-ai/GodMode/README.md

 then anthropic dropped 100k context, and at that point i was convinced i need to be A/B testing all 3 to get the benefits/get an intuition of what they each are best at.

-## help needed

-- i need a new set of icons for the images
-- better styling for the window? maybe normalize the bard window to the openai dimensions?